oe1wkl/Morserino-32/Documentation/Assembly Instructions/Detailed Assembly Instructions.md

 * Check that all components are ready - identify them with the help of the packing list, and identify where they will go, with the help of the placement drawing.
 Please notify [mailto:info@morserino.info]() if any components are missing or defective, so that some replacement can be sent to you!

-Please not that in edition 2 there are two trimmer potentiometers, one (500 Ohms) with a small knob for fingernail adjustment!
+Please not that in edition 2 there are two trimmer potentiometers, one (500 or 1000 Ohm) with a small knob for fingernail adjustment!

+ **Note**: *The trimmer with a knob can be 500 or 1000 Ohm, depending on availability - there is no difference in functionality.*
 ![placement drawing](Images/3_placement.jpg)

 *Placement of parts, 1st edition*